FunnyWolf/Viper/docs/en/guide/host_and_session_list.md

-# Main panel
+# Host and Session

-## Run the module
+## Running Modules

-Click to display all modules (Yes or no session dependency)
+After clicking, the `Module List without Session` and `All Module Lists` will be displayed respectively.

-## Host operation portal
+## Host Operation Entrance

-Clicking on the host IP will pop up the selection box for host operations
+Clicking on the host IP will pop up a selection box for host operations.

 ## Host Tags/Remarks

-Clicking on the host's tag will open the host's tag comment modification function
+Clicking on the host's tag will open the function to modify the host tag remarks.

-## Permission operation portal
+## Permission Operation Entrance

-Click on the host entry to expand/zoom all sessions under the host.
-Click on the Session entry to display the permission operation function list
+Clicking on the host entry will expand/zoom all Sessions under the host.
+Clicking on the Session entry will display the list of permission operation functions.

-## Permission information prompts
+## Permission Information Hint

-Stop the mouse over the permissions related information and prompt more detailed information
+Hovering the mouse over the relevant permission information will prompt more detailed information.

-+ Session-related Handler information
+- Session-related Handler information
-+ Full version number of the operating system
+- Full operating system version number
-+ Session Process Pid
+- Session process Pid

-## Quick function on the right
+## Right-side Quick Functions

-### Show only the Session switch
+### Session-only Display Switch

-When the switch is currently on, only the hosts with 255.255.255 and Session are present will be displayed on the interface.
-When the switch is turned off, all hosts are displayed normally.
+When the current switch is turned on, only hosts with 255.255.255.255 and hosts with Sessions will be displayed on the interface.
+When the switch is turned off, all hosts will be displayed normally.